f4exb/sdrangel/plugins/samplesource/fcdpro/readme.md

 Use these buttons to confirm ("OK") or dismiss ("Cancel") your changes.

-<h3>5: Toggle low/high sample rate range</h3>

-When button is on the sample rate can vary from 230 kS/s to 300 kS/s When button is off the sample rate can vary from 950 kS/s to 2400 kS/s

 <h3>7: Set default values</h3>

 Use this oush button to force default reasonable values for all parameters below (8)